-The Arthritis Foundation list the following as types of fat that can reduce inflammation:
+The Arthritis Foundation lists the following as types of fat that can reduce inflammation:

-- Unsaturated fats: These include olive oil, avocado oil, and oils from nuts and seeds.
-Extra virgin olive oil contains the compound oleocanthal, which has similar anti-inflammatory properties to ibuprofen.
+- Unsaturated fats: These include olive oil, avocado oil, and nuts and seeds.
+Extra-virgin olive oil contains the compound oleocanthal, which has anti-inflammatory properties similar to ibuprofen.

 - Omega-3 fatty acids: Oily fish, such as salmon, sardines, and herring, contain omega-3 fatty acids.
-Arthritis researchers recommend eating at least 2 servings of oily fish per week.
+Researchers recommend eating at least two servings of oily fish per week.
 Alternatively, a person can take a fish oil supplement.
-Studies suggest that taking 600mg–1000mg of fish oil a day can ease stiffness, swelling, and pain in the joints.
-Vegetarians and vegans can get omega-3 fatty acids from walnuts or walnut oil.
+Walnuts and flaxseed, as well as their oils, are excellent vegan omega-3 sources.

 Fruits and vegetables

-According to the Physicians Committee for Responsible Medicine, some studies indicate that plant-based diets can decrease RA symptoms.
-The Arthritis Foundation suggest that the following fruits and vegetables may be especially beneficial for people with arthritis:
+The following fruits and vegetables may be especially beneficial for people with arthritis: